TBG1006/SQL-CHALLENGE/README.md

   * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis